West Allis dining guide

 Big Ebe's has been a family owned West Allis fixture since 1978.
 The old school menu features pizza, baked pasta dishes, broasted chicken and fish fry, all available for dine in, carry out or delivery.

 Binary: Games, Food & Spirits

 Nerd out at Binary, West Allis' only geek-themed bar and grill.
 The walls are covered in memorabilia from owner Kelly Hamburg's personal collection.
 There are plenty of games to play while you eat and drink, including classic arcade games and card games like Cards Against Humanity.
 Standard bar fare, like nachos and tater tots, is served alongside vegan and vegetarian options.

 11904 W. Greenfield Ave., (414) 476-6099

 You're either going to think of the cocktail or the Beastie Boys' tune by the same name, and that's OK.
-After all, the Brass Monkey is a neighborhood joint where you're likely to run into one or the other when you belly up to the bar.
+Brass Monkey is a neighborhood joint where you're likely to run into one or the other when you belly up to the bar.
 Along with drinks and plenty of tunes on the jukebox, you can also enjoy a menu of pizza, burgers and chicken dinners served up straight from the old school broaster.

 Capri di Nuovo

 This West Allis classic, formerly known as Capri's, has been around since the 1960s.
 It reopened in 2014 with a new name and new owners, but, you'll still find some of Capri's classic menu.
 If you're looking for ooey gooey cheesy pasta dishes, classic thin crust pizza or carbonara made the traditional way, you'll find it at Capri di Nuovo.
 Take a seat inside and enjoy the diner-esque environs or take it out to the patio where you can enjoy your Italian feast al fresco.
 Don't forget the housemade cannoli for dessert.